cesarrosales/pyflask/README.md

 ### Notes

+- Endpoints use Auth0 provider
 - If using VS Code, select the `.venv` interpreter